This Website is Completely Solar Powered! - Springfield, OH - Read it and Weep

 Even his crow is not offensive, unlike other Roosters.

 However, Jack the Rooster was almost soup when, for a few days, he began crowing incessantly.

-Little did I know, that one of the hens had died and was found under the bus out back.
+Little did I know,that one of his hens died and was later found under the bus out back.

 Jack was crying for days to let somebody know his girl is dead under the bus.